shashank-crypto/chainlink-hackathon-23/README.md

     - Use `const requiredStringIncluded = "This video accepts donations at ${ethereumAddress}"` for quick testing<br><br>
 6. run `npx hardhat functions-simulate` to make an api call to youtube and simulate the response in the sandbox<br><br>

-## This was built with Chainlink Functions Start Kit
+## This was built with Chainlink Functions Starter Kit

 Please refer to the original repo for more commands and documentation: https://github.com/smartcontractkit/functions-hardhat-starter-kit